SirQuintusHorace/SirQuintusHorace/README.md

   <img src="https://i.pinimg.com/originals/c5/16/b7/c516b7680f10df4cbd321767557d9170.jpg" width="1200" height="600"/>
 </div>

-## Well, Hello There!
+# Well, Hello There!
-#### Coder / Programmer / Gamer / Guitarist / Footballer / Nerd
+## I don't know what to write... enjoy the view?

 ![](https://pbs.twimg.com/profile_banners/1548342974991323137/1657995273/1500x500)

 Hey!
-I am known here as Quintus Horace, a novice programmer/coder from a very cold country.
-Don't be afraid to contact me :)
+I am known here online as Quintus Horace, a novice programmer/coder from a very cold country.
+I am (at the time of writing this) 17 years old with a passion for a lot of things which I will promptly list below:
+### Music, programming (duh), football, books and literature,

-Skills: JS / Python / Gaming /
+### Language : JS / Python

 - 🌱 I’m currently learning to code/program
 - 🤔 I’m looking for help with learning to code/program